paulfranco/AndroidInterviewQuestions/README.md

 It helps data be transmitted and visualized within a view.
 Example: ListAdapter defines the layout for individual row of the list and provides data to the ListView via setAdapter() method of the ListView.

+## **Input Controls**

+**What can a button consist of?**

+Text, Icon, or Text and Icon.

+**What is the alternative of android:onClick attribute?**

+The alternative is to set an OnClickListener programmatically.

+**How can you make a borderless button?**

+In the xml of the control when adding style="?android:attr/borderlessButtonStyle".

+**If you want to store the user's input in a field, what type of Input Control is used?**

+EditText

+**How can the data entered in the EditText be restricted and required?**

+When specifying the android:inputType, we predefine what keyboard can be used by the user.

+**How can the user be provided with input auto complete suggestions?**

+We can use AutoCompleteTextView which is a subclass of EditText.
+The suggestions we want to be visualized need to be defined in a string array as different items.
+Then we need to set the adapter matching each line of the string array with a line in the field.